Craft beer: Brewpub

 Brewpub is an abbreviated term combining the ideas of a brewery and a pub or public-house.
 A brewpub can be a pub or restaurant that brews beer on the premises.
 In the United States a brewpub is defined as selling 25 percent or more of its beer on-site and operating significant food services.
 A taproom brewery is a professional brewery that sells 25 percent or more of its beer on-site and does not operate significant food services.
 The beer is brewed primarily for sale in the taproom, and is often dispensed directly from the brewery's storage tanks.

+The term first gained prominence in California in the early 1980s.
+The concept was popularized by Buffalo Bill's Brewery in Hayward, which opened on September 9, 1983, as one of the first modern brewpubs in the United States.
+This followed the passage of Assembly Bill 3610 in 1982, authored by Assemblyman Tom Bates, which allowed brewers to sell directly to consumers if food was served.
+Signed into law on January 1, 1983, the legislation paved the way for brewpubs in California.
+Although Buffalo Bill's founder Bill Owens attempted to trademark the term "brewpub," it had already entered common usage.
+The legalization and rise of brewpubs helped spark California’s craft beer movement.

-In the European Union brewpubs in some countries are favoured by a system of progressive beer duty, which originated in Bavaria.
+In the European Union, brewpubs in some countries are favoured by a system of progressive beer duty, which originated in Bavaria.
 In the United Kingdom brewpubs brewing up to 5,000 hectolitres a year (about 880,000 pints) pay just half of ordinary beer duty rates.

 Developments in the 21st century

 Marketing strategy

 Craft beer has adopted a marketing strategy that differs from those of the large, mass-market breweries, offering products that compete on the basis of quality and diversity instead of low price and advertising.
 Their influence has been much greater than their market share, which amounts to only 2% in the UK, indicated by the introduction by large commercial breweries of new brands for the craft beer market.
 However, when the strategy failed, the corporate breweries invested in microbreweries or, in many cases, acquired them outright.